cemel-jhu/PSB-Image-Processing/README.md

 hyperparameter `sigma`.
 For other parameters see below.

 ## Analysis Variables
-The study of a given PSM band is performed based on these global variables.
+The study of a given PSB band is performed based on these global variables.
 Align these parameters with your work.
 ```python
 # Run specific variables